KnowFutures — Issue N°1

 01 — Develop

-How might we develop new ways of learning that are rooted in cultural values, nurtures curiosity for exploration and discovery, and cultivates lifelong learners who are actively engaged in and contribute to Saudi Arabiaʼs cultural evolution and creative economy?
+How Might We develop new ways of learning that are rooted in cultural values, nurtures curiosity for exploration and discovery, and cultivates lifelong learners who are actively engaged in and contribute to Saudi Arabiaʼs cultural evolution and creative economy?

 Image One

-Imagine if... students were equipped with real-world skills, that blend centuries of Islamic principles and Saudi values, with futures-thinking, to cultivate holistic individuals who think critically, act compassionately, and innovate globally.
+Students were equipped with real-world skills, that blend centuries of Islamic principles and Saudi values, with futures-thinking, to cultivate holistic individuals who think critically, act compassionately, and innovate globally.

 02 — Engage